Carli Blau On Intimacy and the Fertility Journey.

 - one day, some day — everything you want in life will happen one day, some day if you work hard, remain dedicated, focused and do good in the world

 - you’re going to sleep with one person every day for the rest of your life so it better be the best sex you’ve ever had and the person you love the most, and that person is you! — If I’m going to be known for anything in life, this is what I’m going to be known for.

-- What is your favorite thing about you?
-How nice I am to everyone and that I’ve always maintained that reputation.
+- Favorite thing about you How nice I am to everyone and that I’ve always maintained that reputation.

-- What are you passionate about?
-Being kind, smiling often, and bettering myself every day of my life.
+- Your passion Being kind, smiling often, and bettering myself every day of my life.

 Carli Blau is a Licensed Sex and Relationship Therapist who specializes in women’s health including infertility, endometriosis, and PCOS.
 Carli provides therapy to individual and couples therapy and her approach to therapy is interactive and challenging yet supportive.
 She is certified in Maternal Mental Health, received her Master’s of Social Work from Columbia University, a Master of Education in Human Sexuality from Widener University and is currently working on her Ph.D. in Clinical Sex Therapy at Widener University studying infertility and sexual esteem in women trying to conceive.